j4321/tkFileBrowser/README.rst

     Allow the user to choose multiple files.
 A tuple containing the absolute path of the chosen files is returned.
 If the user cancels, an empty tuple is returned.

+* askopenpathname

+    Allow the user to choose a single file or folder.
+The absolute path of the chosen item is returned.
+If the user cancels, an empty string is returned.

+* askopenpathnames

+    Allow the user to choose multiple files and folders.
+A tuple containing the absolute path of the items is returned.
+If the user cancels, an empty tuple is returned.

 * asksaveasfilename